Go to Manage Forms and click the Sequences tab. Any existing sequences are listed here, then click Add Sequence.

 Use when: The initial request needs to be completed before others can respond, but the subsequent steps are independent of each other.
 For example, a requester fills intake details first, then legal and compliance review in parallel.

-Go to **Manage Forms** and click the **Sequences** tab.
-You'll see any existing sequences listed here.
+Go to Manage Forms and click the Sequences tab.
+Any existing sequences are listed here, then click Add Sequence.

 By default, each form in a sequence uses the standard notification email.
 You can override the email template per form to customize the message each recipient receives.

-For each form in a sequence, you can toggle Hide in hub summary.
-Hidden forms don’t appear in the contracting hub’s entry summary view.
+For each form in a sequence, you can toggle Hide form in summary.
+Hidden forms are left out of the sequence’s entry summary view.
 This is useful for internal review forms that the requester shouldn’t see.

 Select one form as the Pinned form.
 This form’s entry is highlighted in the contract summary view, making it easy for approvers to see the most relevant information at a glance.